sametz/chem-coding/guides/python_environment_setup.md

    you can click on "view the full list of downloads", and download a specific version from their list.
 3. Run the installer.
+     - **Windows users**: Check out Okken's guide.
+       Specifically, don't click too quickly through the installer dialog.
+       When you reach “Advanced Features”,
+       check the box for “Add Python to environment variables”.

 ### Creating and Using a `venv` Virtual Environment
 A new user searching online can find many, conflicting ways